 ROLE & SKILLS

-a more tailored platform that suits the needs of the learning team and also make learning easier for team members.
-This project is divided into 2 phases.
-The first phase focuses
+provide a more tailored application that suits the needs of the learning team and makes learning easier for team members.

-only on one section which is the "Quality Document".
-This is the most important section on LMS where team members would complete their assigned quality
+Document.
+This is the most important section on Applied Learning where team members would come to complete their assigned quality

-documents before the deadline date.
-The second phase would comprise of the rest 9 sections (Training, Catalog, Course Assignment, Course
+documents before the deadline.
+The second phase covers the rest 9 sections (Training, Catalog, Course Assignment, Course

 Management, ILT, Curriculum Creation, Admin Creation, and Test Engine).
-In this case study, we will focus on
+In this case study, we will focus on the first phase

 - The tight timeline for the project limits the design and development to focus on the MVP.